 Fortifications presented other challenges.
 When confronted with a fort or the like, a frontal assault by legionnaires would have resulted in large casualties, though the use of a ‘tortoise’ would have helped reduce casualties.

 The Romans designed weaponry that both gave some protection to their men but also were designed to smash into fortifications.
 Battering rams and siege towers were used for this – the latter allowed the Romans to gain access to a fort by effectively removing the problem of a high wall.
 Battering rams had a cover to them made of wood and animal hide.
 This combination was enough to stop arrows etc but was still flammable.

 The Romans also developed an early form of large attack catapults called onagers.
 These hurled large stone boulders at a wall to smash it down.
 The Romans also used catapults to fire iron bolts at the lines of the enemy facing them.

 All of this required meticulous training and one of the most important people involved here were the centurions.
 Each centurion was required to ensure that his century was a capable and effective fighting force.
 Any century that did not perform well in battle might pay the price and be ‘decimated’.
-The unit would stand in line and every tenth man would be take out and killed.
+The unit would stand in line and every tenth man would be taken out and killed.
 This was known as ‘decimus’ by the Romans.
-This punishment served as a stark warning to other units and to those who had survived in the century being punished.
+This punishment served as a stark warning to the other units and to those who had survived in the century being punished.